About Chiang Mai

 Local Payment Customs and Tipping Practices:

-- Tipping is not mandatory in Thailand, but rounding up the bill or leaving 10% in restaurants is appreciated.
+- Tipping is not customary in Thailand, but rounding up the bill or leaving small change is appreciated for good service.
+In upscale restaurants, a 10% service charge may be included.

 Hidden Costs to Budget For: